Getting Started with Story Driven Development for Rails with Cucumber

 Running your stories

-This is pretty simple: run rake features.
-You should get some rather pretty coloured output, and if anything has gone wrong Cucumber is pretty good at suggesting ways to fix it.
+Just run rake features.
+You'll get nicely coloured output, and if anything goes wrong, Cucumber is genuinely helpful about suggesting ways to fix it.